abcmishra/Aganitha.ai/README.md

 # Aganitha.ai
 I have uploaded three notebooks in the github

-One notebook usues google API to convert speech to text(
+One notebook usues google API to convert speech to text(speech_reconition)

-The other  notebook is to make module in python
+The other  notebook is to make module in python(my_speech_module)

 Third notebook is how to convert speech to text with feature extraction and building the model.(Speech_Recognition_Assingment)